Proactivity: A Journey Together

 Leaders across the Australia and New Zealand business nominated you because you met the following criteria:

-- You are an influence and/or change maker
+- You are an influencer and/or change maker

 - You are magnetic, authentic and love a chat